 Biography

-I'm currently completing my first book project, The People's Two Powers: Public Opinion and Popular Sovereignty, as well as a side-project on the history of liberalism.
-I'm also starting to lay the groundwork for a next book project, Propaganda and Democracy: A History.
+I'm completing my first book manuscript, The People's Two Powers: Public Opinion and Popular Sovereignty from Rousseau to Liberal Democracy.
+I have also started doing research for a second book project, Propaganda and Democracy: A History.

 I joined King's College London as a British Academy Postdoctoral Fellow in September 2022.
 Previously, I was a postdoctoral researcher and lecturer at Brown University and Yale University.